 Key Rules of the Double Taxation Treaty

-• Employment income: Taxed in the country where you work.
-If you work in Switzerland, Switzerland taxes your salary.
-The UK does not tax it (provided you are not UK tax resident).
+- Employment income: Taxed where you work.
+If you work in Switzerland, Switzerland taxes your salary; the UK does not (provided you establish non-UK tax residency).

-• UK State Pension: Taxed only in Switzerland once you are Swiss tax resident.
-You notify HMRC and apply for exemption from UK tax on the pension.
+- UK State Pension: Taxed only in Switzerland once you are Swiss tax resident.
+Notify HMRC and apply for UK exemption.

-• UK rental income: Taxed in the UK under UK property income rules.
-Switzerland also includes it in your worldwide income for rate-setting purposes (progression clause) but grants a credit or exemption to avoid double taxation.
+- UK rental income: Taxed in the UK.
+Switzerland accounts for it in your rate calculation but gives a credit to avoid double taxation.

-• Capital gains on UK property: Taxed in the UK.
-Switzerland does not tax gains on foreign property.
+- Capital gains on UK property: Taxed in the UK only.

-• Dividends from UK companies: The DTC limits UK withholding tax to 15%.
-Switzerland taxes dividends as income with a credit for UK tax withheld.
+- Dividends from UK companies: DTC limits UK withholding tax to 15%.

-Once you leave the UK, you must establish that you are not UK tax resident under the Statutory Residence Test (SRT).
-The simplest way is the "third automatic overseas test" — spend fewer than 16 days in the UK in the tax year if you were resident in all of the previous three tax years, or fewer than 46 days otherwise.
+Establish non-UK tax residency under the Statutory Residence Test (SRT).
+The simplest route: spend fewer than 16 days in the UK in the tax year (if you were UK-resident in all three preceding years).
 Keep a travel diary.
-If HMRC considers you still UK resident, you may face tax obligations in both countries.
+If HMRC considers you still UK-resident, you face tax obligations in both countries.

 Cost of Living: UK vs Switzerland

-Switzerland is one of the most expensive countries in the world.
-However, salaries are also among the highest.
-The key question for British expats is not "Is it expensive?" but rather "What is my net disposable income after all costs?"
-In most professional roles, the answer is: significantly higher than in the UK.
+Switzerland is one of the most expensive countries in the world — but Swiss salaries are among the highest globally.
+The real question is not "is it expensive?" but "what is my net disposable income after all costs?"

 Monthly Cost Comparison (Single Professional)